-- The disclosure of the personal information which is conditionally exempt under section 47F of the FOI Act could reasonably be expected to prejudice the protection of those individuals' right to privacy.
-It is my view that it is firmly in the public interest to uphold the rights of individuals to their own privacy.
-I consider that this factor weighs heavily against disclosure. - I consider that the disclosure of the parts of the documents that are conditionally exempt under section 47G of the FOI Act could reasonably be expected to prejudice the competitive commercial activities of third party organisations.
+- The disclosure of the personal information which is conditionally exempt under section 47F of the FOI Act could reasonably be expected to prejudice the protection of those individuals' right to privacy. - The Department is committed to complying with its obligations under the Privacy Act 1988, which sets out standards and obligations that regulate how the Department must handle and manage personal information.
+It is firmly in the public interest that the Department uphold the rights of individuals to their own privacy and meets its obligations under the Privacy Act.
+I consider that this factor weighs heavily against disclosure of the personal information contained within the these documents.

+I consider that the disclosure of the parts of the documents that are conditionally exempt under section 47G of the FOI Act could reasonably be expected to prejudice the competitive commercial activities of third party organisations.
+I do not consider that these parts of the documents provide any information that would necessarily assist in the identification of the goods which are subject to these Tariff Concession Orders and I such I consider there to be no public interest in disclosing that information.
 I consider that this factor weighs heavily against disclosure.